 1.1.1.
-Stakeholder consultation
+Stakeholder Consultation

-LOGOS consulted with DCCEEW (Cth) prior to the preparation of this Addendum to confirm post-approval documentation requirements for the Project.
+Consultation with DCCEEW (Cth) was undertaken prior to the initial preparation of this Addendum to confirm post-approval documentation requirements for the Project.
 A meeting was held with DCCEEW (Cth) representatives on 5 September 2023 and DCCEEW (Cth) subsequently confirmed (14 September 2023) that management plans for the Project should be submitted under Condition 21 of the EPBC 2011/6086 Approval as a revision to previously approved management plans (the MPW Stage 2/3 CEMP and sub-plans).